faahim/ak-and-co-code-challenge/README.md

 npm install --global gatsby-cli
 ```

-You may need to use `sudo` in the beginning of the command depending on your user accounts write acess to the system.
+You may need to use `sudo` in the beginning of the command depending on your user accounts write access to the system.

 Once you have the repo and gatsby-cli tool, move to the project directory and install all the dependencies using these command: